 In the heat of running your business, you're likely much more preoccupied with the present than the distant future.
 Like most business owners, considering your exit strategy — the final stage of your business's lifecycle — is probably one of the furthest things from your mind.

 A successful exit strategy, however, requires that you consider your exit much earlier than you might expect.
 In fact, the sooner you start preparing, the better your exit outcome will look.

-GrowthForce President and CEO, Stephen King recently sat down with Jeff Brown, Senior Vice President of the M&A advisory firm Corum Group.
+GrowthForce President and CEO, Stephen King sat down with Jeff Brown, Senior Vice President of the M&A advisory firm Corum Group.
 They discussed the art of exiting successfully, when business owners should begin preparing, how buyers value businesses, and what owners need to do to achieve success at the end of the business lifecycle.

 "I'd rather you come to me 18 months [or] two years before you want to sell the business," said Brown.

 There are three ways to exit a business: continue working with a plan, transition management, or sell.
 Referring to the third scenario, selling your business, Brown put it this way, saying "Businesses are sold — not bought," which means it's up to business owners to ensure they have solid numbers and have worked through any issues within the organization to win over prospective buyers.
 So, although Brown suggests at least two years to assist business owners with exiting, it's never too soon to start preparing!

 If you need to win over buyers, you need to know who your potential buyers are.
 According to Brown, all potential buyers fall into just two categories:

 - Strategic Buyers - Strategic buyers are usually other businesses (probably, your current competition) that want to acquire your products, customers, locations, and footprint.
 They likely have their own processes, staff, and strategy in place, and although they might keep some of yours, they'll likely adapt and streamline your business to their existing values and procedures.